jennyliyi/final_project/README.md

 ![](屏幕截图(176).png)
 ![](屏幕截图(177).png)
 ![](屏幕截图(174).png)

+### Topography impact on urban areas,transportation and health care sites.
 Asmara and Berikh features plateau and mountains.
 Urban areas all locate in places with a few variation in altitude.
 All of the 6 urban areas are away from mountains and cliffs.
 Roads were more easily to built along the way wining up the mountain or goes along valleys.
 Similarly, all the health care sites are in Asmara City, capital of Eritrea, which is a plain.
 Roads clustered around those 9 health care sites and connect Asmara and Berikh.
+Eritrea locates on the northern tip of Ethiopia hinterland plateau with an altitude of 7876 feet (2325m).
+It mainly is plateau and has cliffs and valleys along with roads passing through.
+Asmara and Berikh are not closed to the Red Sea.
+High altitudes prevent roads constructions and transportation.
+Large density urban areas near Keren rather than Asmara, and there are no people clustering among health care sites.

+### Health Care Issue
+Over 2/3 of the people in Eritrea live below the poverty line.
+HIV is the dominant disease in Eritrea and the control of HIV is a national policy in Eritrea. (wiki)
+Malaria is a major health concern affecting 75% population.
+(World Bank)

+During 1998-2000, there was a 2 year war between Eritrea and Ethiopia.
+The final peace was not agreed until 2018.
+The political struggles result in losses of health workers in Eritrea in 2005.
+The number of physicians, nurses and midwives has doubled during the past 7 years.
+In 2003, Eritrea opened the first medical college.
+In 2012, graduates tripled the number of pediatricians and doubled the number of surgeons.

+# Thank you for reading!